 Absence of Fruit

 A common problem among all tomato plant growers is the absence of fruiting despite a seemingly correct plant care routine.

 This can also occur due to several reasons.

-Poor pollination brought about by high heat’s the most common cause.
-In weather extremes, the plant often is dehydrated or frosted, and thus, it is not healthy enough to fertilize itself.
+Poor pollination brought about by high heat is the most common cause.
+In weather extremes, the plant is often dehydrated or frosted; thus, it is not healthy enough to fertilize itself.

 You may intervene and solve this problem by bringing your plant into a cooler environment.

 This problem is not specific to tomato plants only; it occurs in almost every single plant.

 Although it is very tough to reverse it, preventing the formation of yellow leaves is doable.

 Start with going over your plant’s care routine and make sure that you are not underwatering it.
 Another method is to use fertilizer that is made for tomatoes especially.